silentq/RetroArch-Run-Ahead-Overrides/README.md

 If you do not have the override directory you will have to make one to match the core first

-Override Files for Cores Currently Provided:
+Override Files for Cores Currently Provided:<br>
 Snes9x

 Configuration Files Should work for any core however you will need to name the folder appropriately